tokuhirom/meetnote2/README.md

    * Summarize it with OpenAI's API
  * Edit summary file
  * Show VTT file
- * Play mp3 file(or, use webm or something other format)
+ * Play mp3 file
  * use ScreenCaptureKit API
  * Summarize it in the local machine.

 ## Future plan

- * drop external dependencies
+ * Reduce external dependencies
    * ffmpeg, etc.

 ## How do I build this?